CallumJohnson/FactionsBridge/README.md

 ### Plugins which are supported.

-As of Version 1.3.7, 17 (two major versions of KingdomsX) different versions of Factions are supported.
+As of Version 1.3.9, 18 (two major versions of FactionsUUID and KingdomsX) different versions of Factions are supported.
 | Plugin | Download Link |
 | ------ | ------ |
 | FactionsX | https://github.com/CallumJohnson/FactionsBridge/tree/main/Factions_FactionsX |